Description

 Impact

-A race condition between the periodic PHC time caching worker in the iavf driver and the adapter reset or disable routines can cause a use‑after‑free.
-When the worker faults while the adapter is being torn down, it dereferences freed memory, leading to a kernel panic and a system crash.
-The resulting loss of service is a local denial of service that affects any process or user that relies on the affected network interface.
+A race condition exists between the periodic PHC time caching worker in the iavf driver and the adapter reset or disable routines.
+When the worker runs during teardown, it may access freed memory and lock objects, causing a kernel panic that brings the system down.
+The result is a local denial of service for all users interacting with the affected network interface.

 Affected Systems